The-FutureX/zoboswap/README.md

 ## If you are using the live link to test the project

-### In order to interact with Zobo Exchange Using Mumbai Network you must add these two accounts provided admin to your metamask
+#### In order to interact with Zobo Exchange Using Mumbai Network you must add these two accounts provided by admin to your metamask

 - Account #1: `0xCC25B243088E302C5dEcb60D98f1Ed9A3b4ef53a`